aunum/gold/pkg/v1/model/README.md

-# Models
+# Model

-Models is a high-level helper library for Gorgonia, think of it as the Keras of the Gorgonia ecosystem.
+Model is a high-level helper library for Gorgonia, it aims to have a similar feel to Keras.

 ## Usage